marijnh/Eloquent-JavaScript/03_functions.md

 // → 2
 ```

 This is allowed and works as you'd hope—both instances of the binding can still be accessed.
-This situation is a good demonstration of the fact that local bindings are created anew for every call, and different calls can't trample on one another's local bindings.
+This situation is a good demonstration of the fact that local bindings are created anew for every call, and different calls don't affect each other's local bindings.

 This feature—being able to reference a specific instance of a local binding in an enclosing scope—is called _((closure))_.
 A function that references bindings from local scopes around it is called _a_ closure.
 This behavior not only frees you from having to worry about lifetimes of bindings but also makes it possible to use function values in some creative ways.